-A number of factors should be considered when determining the reasonableness of the steps to verify that a purchaser is an accredited investor.
-Some examples of these factors include:
+Several other factors should be considered when determining the reasonableness of the steps to verify that a purchaser is an accredited investor.
+Examples of these factors include:

 - the nature of the purchaser and the type of accredited investor that the purchaser claims to be; - the amount and type of information that the issuer has about the purchaser; and - the nature of the offering, such as the manner in which the purchaser was solicited to participate in the offering, and the terms of the offering, such as a minimum investment amount.